 Jacob Kreilkamp is a litigation attorney in the Los Angeles office of Munger, Tolles & Olson.
 He has practiced law with the firm since 2006.
 He is also a director of the ACLU Foundation of Southern California and the Somes Pond Center.

-Mr. Kreilkamp’s practice focuses on complex commercial litigation (with specialties in trade secret and telecommunications litigation) and civil rights pro bono litigation.
+Mr. Kreilkamp’s practice focuses on complex commercial litigation and civil rights pro bono litigation.

 Mr. Kreilkamp received his undergraduate degree magna cum laude in English and American Literature from Harvard College in 1995.
 He then became the coordinator and acting director of PEN American Center's Freedom-to-Write Program, which advocates on behalf of imprisoned and harassed writers and journalists worldwide.

-After receiving his J.D. magna cum laude from New York University School of Law, Mr. Kreilkamp clerked for Judge Kimba M. Wood of the U.S. District Court, Southern District of New York and for Judge Raymond C. Fisher of the U.S. Court of Appeals for the 9th.
+After receiving his J.D. magna cum laude from New York University School of Law, Mr. Kreilkamp clerked for Judge Kimba M. Wood of the U.S. District Court, Southern District of New York and for Judge Raymond C. Fisher of the U.S. Court of Appeals for the Ninth Circuit.
 Mr. Kreilkamp is admitted to the bar in New York and California.

 - DoubleLine Capital LP and certain of its founders, including its CEO Jeffrey Gundlach, in winning a $66.7 million jury verdict in favor of Gundlach against his former employer, Trust Co. of the West (TCW), on his cross-complaint.
 TCW originally brought suit against Mr. Gundlach and his company, DoubleLine Capital, claiming breach of fiduciary duty, trade secret theft and tortious interference in connection with a large scale departure of employees to DoubleLine Capital after Mr. Gundlach was fired.
 The jury awarded no damages on TCW's complaint against DoubleLine Capital and the individual defendants.